Global optimal regularity for variational problems with nonsmooth non-strictly convex gradient constraints: Global Optimal Regularity

 So as a result, $\rho,\bar{\rho}$ will have the same properties. \end{rem*} \begin{rem*} When $\gamma^{\circ}(D\varphi(y))=1$, and $\mathrm{v}\in N(K^{\circ},D\varphi(y))$ is nonzero, then we do not necessarily have $\langle\mathrm{v},\nu(y)\rangle>0$, in contrast to (\ref{eq: Dg0 . n > 0}).
 Because $D\varphi(y)$ can be different from $\mu(y)$, if we define $\mu$ in a continuous way.

 \end{rem*} \begin{rem*} As we will see in the following proof, in order to show that $u\in W^{2,p}(U)\cap W_{\mathrm{loc}}^{2,\infty}(U)$ for every $p<\infty$, we only need $\partial U,\varphi$ to be $C^{2}$.
-But we need their $C^{2,\alpha}$ regularity to be able to apply the result of \citep{indrei2016nontransversal}, and conclude the optimal regularity of $u$ up to the boundary. \end{rem*} \begin{proof}[Proof of Theorem \ref{thm: Reg NonConv dom}] As shown in \citep{MR0467623}, a compact convex set with nonempty interior can be approximated, in the Hausdorff metric, by a sequence of compact convex sets with nonempty interior which have $C^{2}$ boundaries with positive curvature.
+But we need their $C^{2,\alpha}$ regularity to be able to apply the result of \citep{indrei2016nontransversal}, and conclude the optimal regularity of $u$ up to the boundary. \end{rem*} \begin{proof}[\textbf{Proof of Theorem \ref{thm: Reg NonConv dom}}] As shown in \citep{MR0467623}, a compact convex set with nonempty interior can be approximated, in the Hausdorff metric, by a sequence of compact convex sets with nonempty interior which have $C^{2}$ boundaries with positive curvature.
 We can scale each element of such approximating sequence, to make the sequence a shrinking one.
 We apply this result to $K^{\circ}$.
 Thus there is a sequence $K_{k}^{\circ}$ of compact convex sets, that have $C^{2}$ boundaries with positive curvature, and

-Notice that we can take the approximations of $K^{\circ}$ to be the polar of another convex set, because the double polar of a compact convex set with $0$ in its interior is itself.
+Notice that we can take the approximations of $K^{\circ}$ to be the polar of other convex sets, because the double polar of a compact convex set with $0$ in its interior is itself.
 Also note that $K_{k}$'s are strictly convex compact sets with $0$ in their interior, which have $C^{2}$ boundaries with positive curvature.
 Furthermore we have $K=(K^{\circ})^{\circ}\supset K_{k+1}\supset K_{k}$.
 For the proof of these facts see {[}\citealp{MR3155183}, Sections 1.6, 1.7 and 2.5{]}.

 To simplify the notation we use $\gamma_{k},\gamma_{k}^{\circ},\rho_{k},\bar{\rho}_{k}$ instead of $\gamma_{K_{k}},\gamma_{K_{k}^{\circ}},\rho_{K_{k},\varphi},\bar{\rho}_{K_{k},\varphi}$, respectively.
 Note that $K_{k},U,\varphi$ satisfy the Assumption \ref{assu: 2}.
 In particular we have $\gamma_{k}^{\circ}(D\varphi)<1$, since $D\varphi\in K^{\circ}\subset\mathrm{int}(K_{k}^{\circ})$.
 Let $u_{k}$ be the minimizer of $J$ over $W_{K_{k}^{\circ},\varphi}(U)$.
 Then by Theorem \ref{thm: Reg u} we have $u_{k}\in W_{\textrm{loc}}^{2,\infty}(U)$.
 We also have